-LexisNexis vs Thomson Reuters – Which Should You Choose?
+LexisNexis vs Thomson Reuters – Which One To Choose?

-Choosing between LexisNexis and Thomson Reuters is going to come down to your specific needs and preferences.
-You should make a list of the pros and cons of each and weigh them out according to what you think are the most critical factors.
+Choosing between LexisNexis and Thomson Reuters will come down to your specific needs and preferences.
+You can list the pros and cons of each and weigh them according to what you think are the most critical factors.
 We recommend speaking with individuals and firms that have used one or both.
 Ask why they selected their current platform and what they like and dislike about both.
-Each has unique features, making it difficult to recommend one over the other without knowing your particular needs.
+LexisNexis and Thomson Reuters, both have unique features, making it difficult to recommend one over the other without knowing your particular needs.

 Legal Research and Transcription Services Help Attorneys

 Transcription services for the legal profession and legal research have one unique commonality.
-Both should be exact and conducted by experienced professionals.
+Both must be exact and conducted by experienced professionals.

-At Transcription Outsourcing, we pride ourselves on producing high-quality, certified legal transcripts.
+At Ditto Transcripts, we pride ourselves on producing high-quality, certified legal transcripts.
 Our highly trained, U.S.-based legal transcriptionists undergo thorough testing and a criminal background check before they ever start working with us.

 Unfortunately, other transcription companies choose to employ transcriptionists who reside in foreign counties and do not have experience transcribing complex legal matters such as trials, depositions, custody hearings, etc.

-Besides our stringent employment requirements, Transcription Outsourcing is CJIS and HIPAA compliant, meaning your work meets high-security standards on multiple levels.
+Besides our stringent employment requirements, Ditto Transcripts is CJIS and HIPAA-compliant, meaning your work meets high-security standards on multiple levels.

-Innovative legal professionals, like yourself, realize that trusting their legal research to an inferior provider is a recipe for disaster.
-That’s why you are reading an article about LexisNexis vs Thomson Reuters.
-We feel the same is true when searching for a legal transcription company that can complete your legal transcripts quickly, accurately, and at a competitive rate.
+Innovative legal professionals like yourself realize that trusting their legal research to an inferior provider is a recipe for disaster.
+That’s why you are reading an article about LexisNexis and Thomson Reuters.
+We feel the same is true when searching for a legal transcription company that can quickly, accurately, and competitively complete your legal transcripts.

 To inquire about our legal transcription services and prices, call us at (720) 287-3710, or fill out the form at the contact us button above.
 And please ask to speak to a member of our management team.